leios/leios.github.io/src/content/about.md

 The Algorithm Archive has the impossible goal of creating an online textbook that rivals Numerical Recipes in every programming language.
 This is done with the help of a community of individuals that help curate all the languages.
-At the current time, the Algorithm Archive is on a brief hiatus while James focuses on other research.
+At the current time, the Algorithm Archive is on a brief hiatus while I focus other research.

-For Twitch and Youtube, James focuses on explaining research topics with a current focus on computational creativity.